Dalgarven Mill Museum of Ayrshire Country Life and Costume

 World War One Grain Edict

-One of the most unusual items on show is a royal proclamation dated 1917, which asks all British subjects to aid the war effort by cutting bread consumption by 1/4 and stop using flour.
-20,000 posters proclaiming the edict were printed before the government decided to rethink the concept and the proclamation was cancelled.
-However, 5 posters had already been sent out, and one of these five is now on display inside the mill.
+One of the most unusual items on show is a royal proclamation dated 1917, which asks all British subjects to aid the war effort by cutting bread consumption by one quarter and stop using flour.
+Twenty thousand posters proclaiming the edict were printed before the government decided to rethink the concept and the proclamation was cancelled.
+However, five posters had already been sent out, and one of these five is now on display inside the mill.

 Three floors of the old mill building, which once held sacks of grain, are now used as an intriguing museum of country life, telling the story of life on the land in rural Ayrshire through the ages.
 There is a vast array of agricultural machinery, tools, old photographs, and objects from everyday life.
 There is a recreated dairy, laundry, and tool store, and an area to display rural crafts.